hibernatexj/presto/presto-docs/src/main/sphinx/installation/installation-yarn.rst

    server's http port.

 9. ``site.global.catalog`` (optional) (default - configures ``tpch``
+   connector): This property is used to configure connectors for Presto.
+   The value of this should match the properties you would normally add in a ``connector.properties`` file for Presto in a non-YARN based installation.

-   connector): It should be of the format (note the single quotes around each value) - {'connector1' : ['key1=value1', 'key2=value2'..], 'connector2' : ['key1=value1', 'key2=value2'..]..}.
+   It should be of the format (note the single quotes around each value) - {'connector1' : ['key1=value1', 'key2=value2'..], 'connector2' : ['key1=value1', 'key2=value2'..]..}.
 This will create
    files connector1.properties, connector2.properties for Presto with
    entries key1=value1 etc.
+   For example to have hive.properties for CDH Hive:

 ::